-Making consistent additional payments toward the loan principal provides huge savings.
-People pay extra in several ways.
-For many people,Perhaps the easiest way to keep track is to make 1 additional mortgage payment every year.
+Paying regular additional payments on the principal balance provides enormous returns.
+Borrowers pay extra in several different ways.
+For many people,Perhaps the easiest way to keep track is to make 1 extra mortgage payment every year.
 If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Finally, you can pay a half payment every two weeks.
-Each option yields different results, but each will significantly shorten the duration of your mortgage and lower the total interest paid over the duration of the loan.
+Finally, you can pay half of your mortgage payment every other week.
+Each option produces different results, but each will significantly reduce the duration of your mortgage and lower the total interest paid over the duration of the loan.

-Some borrowers can't manage extra payments.
-But it's important to note that most mortgages will allow you to make additional principal payments at any time.
-You can benefit from this provision to pay extra on your mortgage principal when you come into extra money.
+It may not be possible for you to pay down your principal every month or even every year.
+Keep in mind that almost all mortgages will permit you to make additional payments to your principal at any time.
+You can take advantage of this rule to pay extra on your mortgage principal when you come into extra money.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.